yhygao/UTNet/README.md

 ```
 python train_deep.py -m UTNet -u EXP_NAME --data_path YOUR_OWN_PATH --reduce_size 8 --block_list 1234 --num_blocks 1,1,1,1 --domain AB --gpu 0 --aux_loss
 ```
+Or you can use '-m UTNet_encoder' to use transformer blocks in the encoder only.
+This setting is more stable than the default setting in some cases.

 To optimize UTNet in your own task, there are several hyperparameters to tune:

 '--block_list': indicates apply transformer blocks in which resolution.
 The number means the number of downsamplings, e.g. 3,4 means apply transformer blocks in features after 3 and 4 times downsampling.
 Apply transformer blocks in higher resolution feature maps will introduce much more computation.